gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 Set the directory where Terragrunt should execute the `terraform` command.
 Default is the current working directory.
-Note that for the `run-all` commands, this parameter has a different meaning: Terragrunt will apply or destroy all the Terraform modules in the subfolders of the `terragrunt-working-dir`, running `terraform` in the root of each module it finds.
+Note that for the `run-all` commands, this parameter has a different meaning: Terragrunt will apply or destroy all the OpenTofu/Terraform modules in the subfolders of the `terragrunt-working-dir`, running `terraform` in the root of each module it finds.

 ### terragrunt-download-dir